bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To complete the signal cable wiring you need the following items:

-- a small (~2mm) flat head screw driver
+- A small (~2mm) flat head screw driver
-- wire cutters
+- Wire cutters

 The following two diagrams show the signal wiring for the port and starboard sides.